webplatform/docs/css/properties/object-fit/index.md

 |Description=The replaced content is sized to fill the element's box
 }}{{CSS Property Value
 |Data Type=contain
-|Description=The replaced content is sized to maintain it's aspect ratio while fitting within the element's content box
+|Description=The replaced content is sized to maintain its aspect ratio while fitting within the element's content box
 }}{{CSS Property Value
 |Data Type=cover
-|Description=The replaced content is sized to maintain it's aspect ratio while filling the element's entire content box
+|Description=The replaced content is sized to maintain its aspect ratio while filling the element's entire content box
 }}{{CSS Property Value
 |Data Type=none
 |Description=The replaced content is not resized to fit inside the element's content box